 This is a challenge for the whole mountain bike adventure industry, but here's how we're addressing this issue:

 We've developed a 9-point skill and fitness rating system, with the help of one of our senior coaches and guides (see below)

-We follow up with a phone call if we think an applicant might not be quite up to the challenge (or might be 'over qualified') and discuss their skill level and fitness in detail to discover if they are indeed a good fit for the Ride applied for, or if another one might be more suitable
+We follow up with a phone call if we think a Rider might not be quite up to the challenge (or might be 'over qualified') for certain Rides and discuss their skill level and fitness in detail to discover whether they are indeed a good fit, or if another Ride might be more suitable